satyamyadav/stile/TRD.md

 **Stile** is an open-source analytics and adherence platform that helps organizations **measure**, **track**, and **improve** their design system adoption across engineering teams.

-It consists of four main modules:
+It consists of modular components:
 1. **Scanner CLI** – Scans codebases using a Webpack-like plugin system.
-2. **Exporter** – Sends scan results to ingestion endpoints or data stores.
+2. **Exporter** – Sends scan results to ingestion pipelines.
-3. **Loader** – Transforms and loads data into analytics databases.
+3. **Loader** – Normalizes and loads data into analytics databases.
-4. **Analytics** – Visualizes design-system health, adoption, and adherence.
+4. **Grafana Integration** – Visualizes design system adherence, adoption, and drift metrics.

 ---

 ## 2. Goals

 ### Primary Objectives
 - Quantify design-system adoption and adherence.
-- Support a plugin-based scanning engine.
+- Build a **plugin-based scanner** architecture similar to Webpack.
-- Provide a complete pipeline from scan → storage → insights.
+- Enable a scalable ELTP (Extract–Load–Transform–Publish) pipeline.
-- Allow both self-hosted and enterprise deployments.
+- Integrate with Grafana for analytics instead of building a custom dashboard.

 ### Non-Goals
-- Replacing linters (ESLint, Stylelint).
+- Replace existing linters (ESLint, Stylelint).
-- Providing UI component libraries.
+- Ship UI component libraries.
-- Forcing specific DS frameworks (Stile is framework-agnostic).
+- Lock users to a specific DB or visualization tool.

 ---